sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Guidance
   - Importance
 * - You must keep a complete record of all the data assets held within the system.
-  - All data asset (current and past) held by the system should be retained along with meta-data useful for ensuring compliance can be demonstrated.
+  - Details of all data assets (current and past) held by the system should be retained along with meta-data useful for ensuring compliance can be demonstrated.
     This would include ownership, data lifecycle, contracts, risk assessments and other quality data.
     This is likely to already exist within the wider organisation but may require augmenting for the TRE.
   - Mandatory